proenterprise/yeenvoice/docs/user_management.rst

 Send Invitation
 ^^^^^^^^^^^^^^^

 When you click Send Invitation, the user will receive an email with an invitation to join your account.
-The new user will be prompted to confirm the invitation, and then redirected to the Invoice Ninja log in page.
+The new user will be prompted to confirm the invitation, and then redirected to the Yeenvoice log in page.
 They will need to enter their email address, select and confirm a password to become a registered user.

 Once registered, the new user will take on the status of Admin.
 Their name and details are now displayed in the User Management table.